ddc-java/sliding-tiles-obsolete/docs/index.md

+---
+title: Sliding Tiles
+description: "An Android implementation of a classic puzzle"
+layout: default
+---

 ## What is it?

 **Sliding tiles** is an Android implementation of the classic [_sliding puzzle_](https://en.wikipedia.org/wiki/Sliding_puzzle), or [_15 puzzle_](https://en.wikipedia.org/wiki/15_puzzle).
 It extends the basic forms of those puzzles in 3 main areas: